 It was discovered in November 1977 on a joint SUBW-Ramblers trip, and was named as there was a thunderstorm as the party was rigging the first abseil.

-Thunderstorm Canyon is most obviously done from the Mt Cameron Track.
-However, it is probably an easier and more worthwhile day to do it from Closet Canyon, on the other side of Rocky Creek.
+Thunderstorm Canyon is most obviously done from the Mt Cameron Track, on the east side of Rocky Creek.
+However, it is probably an easier and more worthwhile day to do it from Closet Canyon, on the west side of Rocky Creek.

 The main abseil is 40m.
 The pulldown can be difficult, and it is possible for the last person to rerig at a lower tree.
 Then there is a short abseil or climb down.
-The canyon opens out and it is an easy walk back to the Rocky Creek junction.
+The canyon opens out into a deep gorge, and it is an easy walk back to the Rocky Creek junction.

 As for Closet Canyon.